 C. Tecogen, Inc. v.
 Enron Energy Services Operations, Inc.

 We have received a demand for arbitration arising out of a contested purchase of equipment in Boston valued at $90,000.00.
-Tecogen claim cancellation fees in the amount of approximately $50,000.
+Tecogen claims cancellation fees in the amount of approximately $50,000.
 Enron’s position is that Tecogen never signed Enron’s purchase order, and that as such there is no written agreement between the parties.
 This matter has been submitted to the AAA by Tecogen.
-Briefs regarding the sole issue of whether the AAA has jurisdiction (no written agreement would mean no jurisdiction) are due June 1, 2001.
-The arbitrator has ruled that an agreement did exist.
-A hearing on the merits has been set for November 12-13, 2001.
+A hearing has been set for November 12-13, 2001.
 (Lawyers: A. Wu; B. Williams; Clients: J. Alex, E. Longbottom; Outside Counsel: Randy Owens of Golden & Owens)

 D. Unisil Bankruptcy.

 Unisil filed a Chapter 11 Bankruptcy in March.
+The contract has been terminated as a forward contract.
 Outstanding receivable to EES is $500,000.
 (Lawyer: R. Williams; Outside Counsel: Larry Engels of Brobeck)

 E. Walter Peacock vs. EES

-EES has been named in a copyright infringement suit filed in the U.S. District Court, Northern District of California.
+EES has been named as a defendant in a copyright infringement suit filed in the U.S. District Court, Northern District of California.
 The suit was filed on April 6, 2001.
-EES has not been served.
 The plaintiffs are Walter Peacock and his company, Solution Software.
-The suit alleges that PG&E Energy Service Ventures, Inc. (which is not included in the PG&E bankruptcy) improperly licensed software developed by Peacock, the Meter Usage Operational Data Storage program, which tracks retail electricity usage, to EES.
-The other defendants, in addition to EES and PG&E ESVI, are Chen & McGinley (now a subsidiary of Igate Capital Corp.), a personal agency that licensed the software to PG&E ESVI, and Chevron Energy Solutions, Inc., who purchased an interest in the software from PG&E ESVI.
+The suit alleges that PG&E Energy Service Ventures, Inc. improperly licensed software developed by Peacock, the Meter Usage Operational Data Storage program, which tracks retail electricity usage, to EES.
 The suit seeks an injunction and unspecified damages.
 PG&E ESVI owes EES a duty to defend and to indemnify it in the event of any losses sustained in this lawsuit.
 By letter dated April 23, 2001, EES demanded that PG&E ESVI acknowledge these duties.
 PG&E ESVI has accepted its indemnity obligation and is providing a defense to this litigation.
 (Lawyer: B. Williams; Client: EES)

+F, Tri-Valley Growers Bankruptcy.

+Tri-Valley filed a Chapter 11 Bankruptcy in July, 2000, in the Northern District of California.
+Enron Energy Marketing Corporation filed a proof of claim for $502,612.60.

 G. Arcadia Energy Bankruptcy.